bluekvirus/Stage.js/implementation/HOWTO.md

 ```
 alias: `Application.page()`.

+#####Template
-**Tip:** When defining template for a context you can use one of the four ways we support:
+When defining template for a context you can use one of the four ways we support:

 * \#id -- local html template by DOM id;
 * @\*\*/\*.html -- remote html templates;